Decoding Education Acronyms: A Guide to CBL, IEPs, and SEL

 Although the process can seem bureaucratic at times, the IEP is an effective way to make sure everyone is on the same page when it comes to a student in need of special services.
 An IEP helps teachers understand how they can best instruct the student and help parents understand how the school is working to support their student.
 In doing so, IEPs keep the lines of communication open and ensure that the most effective strategies are being used to help the student achieve academic success.

 Want to learn more about how Edmentum’s online solutions can help provide targeted instruction for your students working under an IEP?
-Check out this success story.
+Explore Edmentum's award-winning programs.

 Since the very beginning, school has not been just about academics.
 Although the cynics might call it “social programming,” the purpose of school is to create productive and successful citizens for society.
 Social skills have a great effect on that future success.
-That’s where social and emotional learning (SEL) comes in.
+That’s where social-emotional learning (SEL) comes in.

 Why include SEL in standard curriculum?